Propagation of Test Particles and Scalar Fields on a Class of Wormhole Space-Times: Scalar Field Propagation

 As before, this reduces the problem to finding the bound states of a negative definite potential subject to vanishing boundary conditions at both spatial infinities.
 Following the same procedure above, we obtain after analytically continuing back

 where $\alpha$ and $V_{0}$ are defined in Eq.~(\ref{eq:ptparam}) with $V_{0}<0$ in this case.
 It is clear that the $\textrm{Im}(\omega)>0$ and we have an unstable mode.
-This supports the analysis in Sec.~\ref{sec:stability} where we showed, using the WKB approximation, that there always exists an unstable mode for $\xi>1/2$.
-Moreover, the fit of the wormhole potential to the P\"oschl-Teller potential is good even for the lowest lying modes (see Fig.~\ref{fig:ptpotential}) and we expect the approximation to be reasonably accurate, certainly accurate enough to determine the sign of the imaginary part.
+This supports the analysis in Sec.~\ref{sec:stability} where we argued that Wald's stability criteria breaks down for certain values of the coupling constant.
+Of course, the above argument relies on an approximation to the quasi-normal modes, not the modes themselves.
+However, the fit of the wormhole potential to the P\"oschl-Teller potential is good even for the lowest lying modes (see Fig.~\ref{fig:ptpotential}) and we expect the approximation to be reasonably accurate, certainly accurate enough to determine the sign of the imaginary part.